 From 1 January 2021, we will see the new rules for family members joining EU, EEA and Swiss citizens in the UK.
 Close family members and unmarried partners will continue applying for a EUSS family permit.
 They will need it to join their eligible family members in the United Kingdom.
 Other extended family members will not be able to apply for it.
 Also, the Home Office will not accept new applications for family permits after 30 June 2021.

-How long you can stay from 1 January 2021
+How long can you stay from 1 January 2021?

 Both family permits and EU Settlement Scheme family permits are usually valid for six months.
 Family permits end on 30 June 2021.
 So holders of these permits will not be able to use them after this date even if there is time left on the permit.
 You may plan to arrive in the UK on or after 1 April 2021.
 You may even have the application approved more than three months before that.
 Then, your EU Settlement Scheme family permit will be valid for four months under new rules for family members.